 Recently we were with a client who had got in to a bit of a muddle with a customer.
 They were re-negotiating contracts, having crisis meetings and dragging a set …Read more

-There’s no big difference between Scrum and Kanban so pick one and get on with it
+There’s no big difference between Scrum and Kanban

 Don’t say this too loudly around agile conferences, but when it comes to the day-to-day work, Scrum and Kanban are basically the same.